samsa1/ppx_rml/docs/report/report.md

 As the compiler is not called like it usually is, the way to pass arguments had to be changed.

 With the ppx version of the compiler the arguments are given as attributes in the first lines of the rml code.
-For exemple if someone wants to give the flag `-sampling 0.01` to the compiler than he just need to write `[@@@sampling 0.01]` in the first line of the rml code.
-Just like this (exemple taken from `test/darwin.ml`):
+For exemple if someone wants to give the flag `-sampling 0.01` to the compiler than they just need to write `[@@@sampling 0.01]` in the first line of the rml code.
+Just like this exemple taken from `test/darwin.ml`:

 ```ocaml
 [%%rml